Creating and Running a Yii 2 Project in ServBay

 andport

-and the corresponding default port). - Database migration (
+and the service’s default port). - Database migration (

 php yii migrate

-is correctly configured, the database service is running, and the database has been created.
-The migration command needs a working database connection. - Why do I get “table not found” errors from
+is correctly configured, the database service is running, and the database is created.
+Migration needs database connectivity. actionMysqlAdd

 /actionMysql